TrimbleSolutionsCorporation/TSIntegratedExamples/README.md

 # TSIntegratedExamples

+*Note: This is a more advanced example set with basic msbuild configuration setup for larger code base managment...

 Tekla Structures API Examples with integrated build system and installers Repo Goal:
-1. Show integrated TSEP installer, msbuild setup, nuget packages all integrated together
+1. Show integrated TSEP installer, msbuild setup, nuget packages managed centrally at solution level
 2. Example TSEP type installers using wildcards and folder structure
 3. Specific examples requested by various customers